prisma/prisma1/docs/03-Guides/02-Auth/02-Authentication-with-Email-and-Password-for-React-&-Apollo.md

 </Instruction>

 The command outputs the HTTP endpoints of your GraphQL API.
 Notice that it also created the _local_ [`.graphcoolrc`](!alias-zoug8seen4) inside the current directory.
-This is used to manage your _deployment targets_.
+This is used to manage your [deployment targets](!alias-zoug8seen4#managing-targets-in-a-local-graphcoolrc).

 > **Note**: You can already start testing your API by sending queries and mutations through a GraphQL Playground.
 Open a Playground either by pasting the HTTP endpoint into the address bar of your browser or by using the [`graphcool playground`](!alias-aiteerae6l#graphcool-playground) command inside the `server` directory.